gwn/ted/README.md

 - is not tightly coupled to any version control or synchronization system.

-- is similar to the venerable UNIX editor `ed` (which is THE standard editor) in some ways.
+- is similar in some ways to the venerable UNIX editor `ed` (which is THE standard editor).

 ## non-features